 This page contains video clips that illustrate how to read the tracks once found.
-It may never be a complete listing because it is not set up as a repository.

 Concept Illustrated: True Track (Canine toe pad)